For many people nowadays, career growth and career development are necessary for fulfilling personal and professional expectations.

 Reach Out of Your Comfort Zone

 We love our comfort zone.
-That’s why it is called comfort zone first place.
+That’s why it is called the comfort zone first place.
 It’s like laying comfortably on your sofa doing nothing.

 But, ask yourself: “Have you ever done anything substantial while being comfortable and relaxed?”
 Most likely, you haven’t, and that applies to your career development as well.